September 4, 2013

 writers groupThis post is for Alex Cavanaugh’s Insecure Writers Support Group (click the link for details on what that means and how to join.
 You will also find a list of bloggers signed up to the challenge that are worth checking out like Kate and Rebecca who inspired me to begin).
 Once a month we all post our thoughts, fears or words of encouragement for fellow writers.

 This month’s insecurity doesn’t sound like a writing insecurity, does it?
-Bare with me.
+Bear with me.
 I’ll get you there.
 I went to a get-together at the home of a writer friend, Diana.
 I thought we were going to talk about blogging–all of us getting our struggling blogs going, following each other, in a mutual rising tide sort of thing.
 But it didn’t work out that way.
 We got distracted (though I think Diana planned this).
 We got to talking about our jobs, careers, futures.
 Everyone sitting there was over 60 and had been booted from a job with Big Business (one was Barnes and Noble, another a teacher, a few were a while ago and they were still looking for that next opportunity).
 There was amazing talent in that room–writing, sales, IT–and still we all wondered if anyone would take a chance on us.
 Mostly, we decided no, no one would, so we’d have to do it ourselves.

 We had good reason to believe we were on our own.
 Arleen Bradley over at Career Coaching wrote this: